 - Maintaining confidentiality wherever possible and offering the right to appeal against the decision given.

 The procedure used should be compliant with statutory requirements as well as those detailed in company policy documents.

 7. Take detailed notes & follow up meetings in writing

 All notes should be accurate and made contemporaneously.
 They will help to demonstrate the fairness of the procedure used and the reasoning behind any decisions made.
 The follow-up letter to the employee should also communicate this to them and ensure that they are aware of the outcome and any next steps.

 8. Treat all employees consistently

-It can be very difficult to justify any discrepancy in treatment of individual members of staff when compare to situations involving largely the same allegations, unless there are or were any mitigating circumstances present.
+It can be very difficult to justify any discrepancy in the treatment of individual members of staff when compared to situations involving largely the same allegations unless there are or were any mitigating circumstances present.

 9. Seek employment law advice early on

 Claims for unfair dismissal can be financially costly, cause reputational damage and are a drain on time and resources.

 Seek advice from a professional employment law advisor as soon as possible to know where you stand and ensure your case is as robust as possible.
 This will ultimately save you money in the long run.